rust-lang/rfcs/text/3697-declarative-attribute-macros.md

 attributes without requiring proc macros at all, and would support the same invocation syntax as a proc macro.

+Some macros in the ecosystem already implement the equivalent of attribute using declarative macros; for instance, see [smol-macros](https://crates.io/crates/smol-macros), which provides a `main!` macro and recommends using it with `macro_rules_attribute::apply`.

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions